Digital Transformation in The Mortgage Industry

 Generally, digitizing finance will eventually increase transparency, reduce human error and manual work in all of its various sub-fields.
 The fintech trends of 2018 show that more and more financial operations are being conducted online because doing so is more convenient and meets the needs of the modern world.

 We’re seeing more automated financial decisions and actions being taken, and new apps that help people automate their financial habits.
 Big banks are acquiring fintech companies to keep up with the new world they find themselves in.
-New bank products focused on the highest-profit segments are appearing, and mortgage services going fully online via mortgage management platforms.
+New bank products focused on the highest-profit segments are appearing, and mortgage services going fully online via mortgage management platforms and other lending startups.

 Mortgage services, by the way, have been in dire need of a revamp for ages.
-And fintech has finally managed to facilitate this change.
+And fintech has finally managed to facilitate this change due to mortgage industry digitization.
 Previously, to get a mortgage, you had to save enough money to make a deposit, make sure you could afford the mortgage, find a property, decide what type of mortgage was best for you, and then actually find one.
 You had to have your credit rating checked and go through all kinds of bureaucratic procedures that could take up to eight weeks.
 In a fast-paced world like ours, no one has time for that.
-Fintech solutions allow for the creation of mortgage websites that let you get a mortgage almost instantly.
+Custom fintech solutions allow for the creation of mortgage websites that let you get a mortgage almost instantly.